A lake house escape is the kind of getaway that never goes out of style.

 Buying a lake house with unobstructed views not only offers great scenery and the feeling of more private space, but our team says it can also significantly increase the value of the home.
 Consider investing in floor-to-ceiling or picture windows to put that view front and center.
 (And if you decide to pursue short-term rental with Evolve, your property will be professionally photographed to make sure that wow factor isn’t missed).

 When buying a lakefront property, look for homes with docks and boat slips, or make sure it’d be possible to install these perks to maximize your home’s potential.
-Providing recreational amenities like kayaks and paddle boards also helps guests enjoy a memorable at-home experience.
+Providing recreational amenities like kayaks and paddleboards also helps guests enjoy their vacation to the max.

 Since peak season typically happens during summer months, updated outdoor spaces are major selling points for potential guests.
 Adding top-requested amenities like a gas grill, comfortable outdoor seating, and a wood-burning fire pit can help you win bookings.
 Investing in a private hot tub can also drive success — searches for homes with private hot tubs are some of the most popular among Evolve travelers.